-- 1) The DCB and its Regional Boards may impose the following penalties on clubs and their members: - a) Warning; - b) Reprimand; - c) Fine; - d) Pitch ban for clubs, teams or individual members; - e) Suspension (temporary or permanent); - f) Exclusion from the DCB (temporary or permanent); - g) Deduction of points; - h) Relegation to a lower division; - i) Suspension of a club from playing matches. - 2) Penalties may be imposed simultaneously. - 3) The penalty imposed shall depend on the degree of intent and guilt, of the impact of the infringement on the sport and shall ensure that matches are played in an unimpeded and fair manner, to maintain positive relationships also off the field of play, and to prevent any impairment of the good reputation of the sport of cricket. - 4) Clubs are responsible for their players meeting their responsibilities. - 5) Penalties shall be imposed in writing.
+- 1) The DCB and its Regional Boards may impose the following penalties on clubs and their members: - a) Warning; - b) Reprimand; - c) Fine; - d) Pitch ban for clubs, teams or individual members; - e) Suspension (temporary or permanent); - f) Exclusion from DCB operations (temporary or permanent); - g) Deduction of points; - h) Relegation to a lower division; - 2) Penalties may be imposed simultaneously. - 3) The penalty imposed shall depend on the degree of intent or negligence and guilt, of the impact of the infringement on the sport and shall ensure that matches are played in an unimpeded and fair manner, to maintain positive relationships also off the field of play, and to prevent any impairment of the good reputation of the sport of cricket. - 4) Clubs are responsible for their members meeting their responsibilities. - 5) Penalties shall be imposed in writing.
 They may be announced via email.
-A penalty is considered to have been imposed and announced when it is has been sent to the club or player of that club.
+A penalty is considered to have been imposed and announced when it is has been sent to the club or member of that club.
 In case of doubt, simple proof of dispatch is sufficient.
 Email, faxes or letters are to be sent to the address specified by the club or to the known address of a club representative. - 6) Until fines imposed on a club have been paid in full, that club is excluded from participating in any matches.